 On February 8th, 1882, Wilde lectured in Buffalo, NY.
 It was his twelfth lecture of the tour overall, but his seventh in nine days and he was beginning to weary of the travel.

 "But I’m dreadfully tired...it isn’t the lecturing.
 I delight in giving my lectures when I find there is interest in them, but it’s the long distances.
 The traveling has nearly used me up.
 I haven’t been used to it you know.
-At home I’d get up in the morning, have breakfast, do some writing, and then maybe start off for Egypt or some other distant ? (this word could be port, part or past), but take my time about it all."
+At home I’d get up in the morning, have breakfast, do some writing, and then maybe start off for Egypt or some other distant port, but take my time about it all."

 Fortunately for Wilde the Buffalo lecture was a rare matinee, and there was time for him to take a much needed break with a visit to Niagara Falls.
 So he 'courteously' declined social invitations for the evening, and boarded the 6:10 PM train over the Central Railroad to Niagara Falls, some twenty miles to the north of Buffalo.